 How hard is digital marketing?
 Well… it depends.
 Let’s start by asking an entirely different question: how hard is cooking?
 Clearly, that’s not an easy one to answer – or at least, there are a lot of different ways you could answer it.
 True, cooking requires some very basic skills to prevent you from helplessly rotating in the centre of the kitchen.
 You’ll need to know how to boil water, some stuff about various ingredients, or how to use a knife, for instance.
 But that’s not the whole story.
 Really and truly, it all depends on what you’re cooking, and the skills you need to utilise in order to produce it.
 Pumping out a quick meal of beans on toast is quite a different prospect to conjuring up a killer soufflé.
 The same goes for digital marketing.

 The fact is, digital marketing is an enormous space with a lot of different departments.
-There’s PPC (Pay Per Click), SEO (Search Engine Optimisation), content and social media marketing, to name a few, and cooking each ‘thing’ well entails a specific combination of skill, expertise and ability.
+Any digital marketing agency will usually offer a variety of PPC (Pay Per Click), content, social media marketing and SEO services to name a few, and cooking each ‘thing’ well entails a specific combination of skill, expertise and ability.

 Given the effects of the pandemic, as well as all the other geopolitical forces at work, the digital marketing sector is growing fast and more people than ever before have become interested in it.
 In 2021, for example, Hubspot reported that 69% of marketers were investing resources into SEO, with this figure increasing year-on-year.
 Or, of the 82% of marketers actively using content as an advertising tool, research shows that 56% find it powerful and effective, with 10% heralding it as their single biggest ROAS (Return on Advertising Spend).
 The internet is chock-full of statistics and reports that illustrate the huge boom in digital marketing and the growing numbers of people looking to develop their skills.